How to Cut Up a Whole Chicken

 Lay the bird on its back.
 Wiggle a wing to determine where the joint attaches to the breast.
 To separate the wing from the breast, use a sharp knife to cut through the ball joint where it meets the breast.
 Repeat with the other wing.

 Pull a leg away from the body to see where it attaches.
 To remove the whole leg, first cut through the skin between the thigh and the breast.

 Continue to pull on the leg and wiggle it a bit to determine where the thigh meets the socket in the back.
 Use a boning knife or paring knife to cut through that joint.
 Repeat with the other leg.

 Place each leg skin-side down.
-Flex to see where the ball joint between the drumstick and thigh is located.
-Look for the thin line of fat that was perpendicular to the body.
-Cut through the line of fat to separate the thigh and drumstick, wiggling the joint as needed to determine where it is.
+With your hand and knife, bend the leg to feel for the ball joint.
+That's where the drumstick and thigh are connected.
+Then, look for the thin line of fat that runs along the ball joint.
+Cut through the line of fat to separate the thigh and drumstick.
+Wiggle the joint as needed so it's easy to cut.
 Repeat with the other leg.